 NATIONAL SOMETHING ON A STICK DAY

-Observed each year on March 28, National Something on a Stick Day is a food holiday that lets you use your creative talents.
+Observed each year on March 28th, National Something on a Stick Day is a food holiday that lets you use your creative talents.
 Once you get started, the possibilities are endless.
-Foods that comes on a stick are fun and easy to eat.
+Foods that come on a stick are fun and easy to eat.